-This year Finca El Socorro has been working hard to expand the farm and increase the production by planting several new varieties, including Pacamara.
-The expansion is only one part of the farm’s changes this year, as they have been working to improve the milling and drying on the patio as well.
+Finca El Socorro has worked hard to expand the farm, increase production by planting several new varieties, and improve the milling and drying on the patio.
 The coffee is grown at over 5500 feet and the wet mill is located at nearly 4600 feet which requires special attention at all times to achieve quality coffee due to the elevation.

-On our recent visit we watched as Juan Diego coached the pickers on proper cherry selection and constantly tweaked things in the mill to make sure the pulpers were running at peak efficiency and fermentation times were accurate.
-Drying at this altitude requires non-stop attention to detail as the process is slow and even a small rain can damage the already processed parchment.
+On our visits to the farm, we have watched as Juan Diego coaches the pickers on proper cherry selection and constantly works in the mill to make sure the pulpers were running at peak efficiency and fermentation times are accurate.
+Drying at this altitude requires a constant attention to detail as the process is slow and even a small rain can damage the already processed parchment.
 Each night the parchment is swept up and covered to protect it from any rains that may occur.
 Quality is the highest priority for everyone at Finca El Socorro and that’s why we love working with Juan Diego, his family and the staff at Finca El Socorro.

 Finca El Socorro Y Annexos is a Rainforest Alliance Certified farm and they go to great lengths to ensure that they are producing coffee in an environmentally sustainable manner.